-As we close the door on another calendar year, it’s time to start thinking about effective marketing ideas for small business owners in 2017.
-Here is a list of seven tips to give you a competitive edge in the new year.
+As we close the door on another calendar year, it’s time to start thinking about effective small business marketing ideas for business owners in 2017.
+Here is a list of seven tips to give your small business marketing a competitive edge in the new year.

 1. Get Into the Data Cleaning Routine